-Under customary law, serious violations of IHL whether committed in international or noninternational armed conflicts constitute war crimes.
-States must investigate war crimes allegedly committed by their nationals or armed forces, or on their territory, and, if appropriate, prosecute the suspects.
-They must also investigate other war crimes over which they have jurisdiction and, if appropriate, prosecute the suspects.
-States must make every effort to cooperate with each other to the extent possible in order to facilitate the investigation of war crimes and the prosecution of suspects.
-States have the right to vest universal jurisdiction in their national courts over war crimes, and no statutes of limitations apply to war crimes (ICRC study on customary international humanitarian law, Rules 156-158, 160 and 161).
+Under Customary law, serious violations of international humanitarian law constitute war crimes, both in times of international as well as non-international armed conflicts.
+States must investigate war crimes allegedly committed by their nationals or armed forces, or on their territory, and if appropriate, prosecute the suspects.
+They must also investigate other war crimes over which they have jurisdiction, and, if appropriate, prosecute the suspects.
+States must make every effort to cooperate, to the extent possible, with each other in order to facilitate the investigation of war crimes and the prosecution of suspects.
+States have the right to vest universal jurisdiction in their national courts over war crimes, and no statutes of limitations may apply to war crimes (ICRC Customary International Law Study, Rules 156 -158, 160 and 161)